rwapp/rwapp/README.md

 * Senior iOS Engineer
 * Self-taught career changer
-* Past experience on small contracts
+* Mobile accessibility consultant
 * My own apps are available in the [App Store](https://apps.apple.com/us/developer/rob-whitaker/id650521051)

 ### What's Next?

 I'm not looking for anything new right now, but I'd be interested in hearing from you if the role
-* Is for a mobile accessibility specialist but I still get to do coding
+* Is for a mobile accessibility specialist and I still get to do coding
 * Is for Lego

 ## Writing